NeuPhysics/neutrino/docs/oscillations.rst

    which is very close to an identity matrix.
 This implies that electron neutrino is more like mass eigenstate :math:`nu_1`.
 By :math:`nu_1` we mean the state with energy :math:`\frac{delta^2m}{4E}` in vacuum.

    We need this intuitive picture to understand MSW effect.
+Electron neutrinos are almost identical to the low mass neutrino mass eigenstate. **However, as we will see, due to the matter interaction, the electron flavour neutrino is corresponding to the HEAVY mass eigenstate.** This is the key idea in physics of MSW effect.

 The Hamiltonian for neutinos with neutrino-matter interaction (in flavour basis) is